 Tips For Digiscoping

-Check the light: A low-light can cause blurry images.
+Check the light: A low light can cause blurry images.
 For a brighter image, you need more light passing through the scope.

-- Lens diameter: lenses with larger diameter produce brighter images.
+- Lens diameter: lenses with a larger diameter produce brighter images.
 They are able to gather more light resulting in good pictures.
 A lens with over 80 mm can serve better than 65 mm lens.

 - Try to avoid zooming in: Your image quality can vary due to zooming in.
 That’s mainly because a lens loses light when you zoom in.
-It is better to take a larger image and crop it later than zooming it when capturing.
+It is better to take a larger image and crop it later than zooming it in when capturing.